-When you’re thinking of having replacement windows installed in San Jose, CA, one of the first things you will do is come up with a budget.
+When you’re thinking of having replacement windows in San Jose, CA, one of the first things you will do is come up with a budget.
 There are a few important keys to coming up with a successful budget for replacement windows.

 One key is to determine how much you are able to spend on replacement windows installation.
 By doing research ahead of time, you can come up with a realistic budget for replacement windows installation.

-The next key is to let the windows company know upfront what your budget for the entire project is.
-By sharing this information with the windows company, you save yourself and the company time by eliminating window replacement options that aren’t compatible with the budget you’ve allocated.
+The next key is to let the Windows company know upfront what your budget for the entire project is.
+By sharing this information with the Windows company, you save yourself and the company time by eliminating window replacement options that aren’t compatible with the budget you’ve allocated.

 The third key is to think about your budget creatively.
 Many times, when homeowners begin thinking about a replacement windows project, they tend to look at it as a whole.
 What can happen with this perspective is that you may believe you’re limited to a certain type of replacement windows throughout your home.